 There was five days of air and naval gunfire preparation of the objective area.
 L-Hour for Wolmido was 0630.
-BLT 3/5, commanded by LtCol Robert

-D. Taplett, missed the touch-down time by three minutes.
+BLT 3/5, commanded by LtCol Robert D. Taplett, missed the touch-down time by three minutes.
 MacArthur, Shepherd (present as an advisor), Almond, Doyle, and Smith were watching from the bridge of the command ship Mount McKinley.
-Just before seven o'clock they saw an American flag go up over 351-foot Radio Hill, "That's it," said MacArthur.
+Just before seven o'clock they saw an American flag go up over 351-foot Radio Hill.
+"That's it," said MacArthur.
 "Let's get a cup of coffee."

 It was George Company, led by 1stLt Robert D. Bohn (now MajGen [Ret]), that put the flag on top of Radio Hill.
-The flag rests now in the Kotean War case of the Matine Corps Museum and behind it is O. P. Smith's operations map showing the landing force beaches and objectives.
+The flag rests now in the Korean War case of the Matine Corps Museum and behind it is O. P. Smith's operations map showing the landing force beaches and objectives.

 H-Hour for the main landings was 1730.
-During the day the target area became increasingly obscured with smoke from the burning city mixed in with tain and fog.
-The 5th Marines, commanded by LtCol Raymond L. Mutray (now MajGen [Ret]), landed across Red Beach to the north of Wolmi-do, BLT 1/5 on the left, BLT 2/5 on the right.
+During the day the target area became increasingly obscured with smoke from the burning city mixed in with rain and fog.
+The 5th Marines, commanded by LtCol Raymond L. Murray (now MajGen [Ret]), landed across Red Beach to the north of Wolmi-do, BLT 1/5 on the left, BLT 2/5 on the right.
 They were joined by Taplett's battalion coming across the causeway to the mainland.
-By midnight, the 5th Marines had seized Cernetery and Observatory hills.
+By midnight, the 5th Marines had seized Cemetery and Observatory hills.

-Pullet's 1st Marines landed to the south.
+Puller's 1st Marines landed to the south.
 BLT 2/1 was to land on Blue Beach One and BLT 3/1 on Blue Beach Two.
 In the smoke and confusion, the assault waves criss-crossed during the run-in to the sea wall and all the sorting out wasn't complete before it was dark.
-Two of the Corps' present lieutenant generals, John M. Miller and Richard E. Carey, landed as second lieutenant platoon leaders actoss Blue Beach Two.
+Two of the Corps' present lieutenant generals, John M. Miller and Richard E. Carey, landed as second lieutenant platoon leaders across Blue Beach Two.
 There was less use of the scaling ladders than anticipated because many of the amtracks found breaks in the sea wall and were able to waddle ashore.

 The 1st Battalion, 1st Marines, of which Barrow's Company A was a part, was in regimental reserve.
 They had gone over the side of their transport and were waiting in landing craft (LCVPs) when shortly after H-Hour they received word from Puller to land over Blue Beach Two.
 In the gloom Companies A and B were misdirected by a searchlight beam from the control ship and landed at the outer tidal basin, some two miles to the northwest of their intended beach.
-When it became obvious that they were at the wrong place they te-embarked in their LCVPs and chugged southwest to Blue Beach Two, landing in pitch darkness.
+When it became obvious that they were at the wrong place they te-embatked in their LCVPs and chugged southwest to Blue Beach Two, landing in pitch darkness.
 By midnight the assault elements of the 1st Marines were safely ensconced on the series of hills that marked their 0-1 line.

 In all, it had been a good day's work.
 Resistance had varied from negligible to moderate.
 The costs, as such things go, had not been high: 20 killed, 1 died of wounds, 1 missing, and 174 wounded.
-There was no clear count of enemy casualties but the defendets had ceased to exist as a viable fighting force. those who landed there, had long since been overlaid by 30 years of building and modernization of the port of Inchon.
+There was no clear count of enemy casualties but the defenders had ceased to exist as a viable fighting force.